civictechindex/brigade-project-index/README.md

-# Project Intro/Objective
+# Objective

-The Brigade Project Index is designed to create a searchable repository of projects, current and past, create within the Code for America brigade network.
-We want to empower projects to find volunteers, volunteers to provide valuable contributions to projects, governments to leverage successful proejcts, brigades to foster success, and much more; through awareness of and connections to the work happening across the nation.
+Make Civic projects discoverable.

+For research, for volunteering, for collarboration, find and contribute civic projects to a nationwide network of volunteers.

 ## History

+Begun in August 2019 by 8 brigades in the Code for America network, Project Index has reached out to other members of the civic community, including Democracy Lab.

 ## Including Your Brigade/Organization in the Index